jguhlin/ODG/README.md

 Please see the manual for more information.

+An (Installation Video)[https://youtu.be/X7RL-pZ4ZTA] is available.
+It also contains some initial steps to getting the database pipeline prepared.

 ## FAQ

 Please see the FAQ for additional information if you are having trouble.